 - Select the Environment > Agent logs menu and identify the log corresponding to the malicious operation that you wish to remediate.
-For example, a ransomware attack generates the log "The process\name process attempted to run a ransomware attack."
+For example, a ransomware attack generates the log "The process_name process attempted to run a ransomware attack."
 All agent logs can be used to create a remediation task, except those with the attributes Internal, Auto-protection, or Remediation.
 For further information, refer to the section Viewing and managing agent logs in the administration console. - Select the log or log group in question and click on Tasks > Create a remediation task.
 The task window appears.
 It lists the possible remediation operations for the selected log type and the resource in question.
 Operations are grouped by agent. - 3.
 Enter a Name for your remediation task. - 4.
 Use filters to view only a certain Action type, or the actions concerning a certain Agent group. - 5.
 Select the actions that you wish to perform.
-Depending on the selected log type, the following actions are possible: - Shut down processes, by including or excluding child processes; - Remove files (quarantine or delete); - Delete registry keys; - Remove or modify registry values; - Retrieve files encrypted by ransomware, with a list of the first 10 files encrypted; - Run a PowerShell script.
+Depending on the selected log type, the following actions are possible: - Shut down a process, including or excluding its child processes, - Remove files (quarantine or delete); - Remove a folder and its contents (quarantine or delete); - Delete a registry key, - Remove or modify registry values; - Retrieve files encrypted by ransomware, with a list of the first 10 files encrypted; - Run a PowerShell script.